Schräge Musik: Operational use

 Schräge Musik (or Schrägwaffen, as it was also called) was first used operationally during Operation Hydra (the first instance of the Allied bombing of Peenemünde) on the night of 17/18 August 1943.
 Three waves of aircraft bombed the area, and a diversion on Berlin by RAF Mosquitoes attracted the main Luftwaffe fighter effort, which meant that only the last of the three waves was met by many night fighters.
-Number 5 Group and RCAF 6 Group in the third wave lost 29 of their 166 bombers, well over the 10 percent losses considered "unsustainable".
+Number 5 Group and 6 Group in the third wave lost 29 of their 166 bombers, well over the 10 per cent losses considered "unsustainable".
 In this raid 40 aircraft were lost: 23 Lancasters, 15 Halifaxes and two Short Stirlings.

 Adoption of Schräge Musik began in late 1943 and by 1944, a third of all German night fighters carried upward-firing guns.
 Schräge Musik proved most successful in the Jumo 213 powered Ju 88 G-6.
 An increasing number of these installations used the more powerful 30 mm calibre, short-barrelled MK 108 cannon, such as those fitted to the Heinkel He 219, fully contained within the fuselage.
 By mid-1944, He 219 aircrew were critical of the MK 108 installation, because its low muzzle velocity and limited range, meant that the night fighter had to be close to the bomber to attack and be vulnerable to damage from debris.
 They demanded that either the MK 108s be removed and replaced by MG FF/Ms or the angle of the mounting be changed.
 Although He 219s continued to be delivered with the twin 30 mm mounted, these were removed by front line units.
 Using the Schräge Musik required precise timing and swift evasion; a fatally damaged bomber could fall on the night fighter if the fighter could not quickly turn away.
 The He 219 was particularly prone to this; its high wing loading left it at the edge of stalling speed when matching the Lancaster's cruising speed, and therefore quite unmaneuverable.
 The same was true to a lesser extent of other Luftwaffe types such as the Ju 88, which was considered quite a "hot ship" by its crews.
-This was also a problem during normal stern attacks at low closure rate, but it was even more exaggerated during schräge musik attacks, since the pilot could not even make use of the limited climb performance available at the edge of the flight envelope to avoid debris from the stricken target.
+This was also a problem during normal stern attacks at low closure rate, but it was even more exaggerated during Schräge Musik attacks, since the pilot could not even make use of the limited climb performance available at the edge of the flight envelope to avoid debris from the stricken target.